 Source: FTSE Russell.
 Data based on monthly returns from April 1, 2015, through March 31, 2021.
 Past performance is no guarantee to future results.
 Please see the end for important disclosures.

 Source: FTSE Russell.
-Data as of March 31, 2021.
+Data through March 31, 2021.
 Past performance is no guarantee of future results.
 Please see the end for important legal disclosures.

 Source: FTSE Russell.
-Data as of March 31, 2021.Past performance is no guarantee of future results.
+Data through March 31, 2021.Past performance is no guarantee of future results.
 Please see the end for important legal disclosures.

 Subscribe to our blog.